base-org/pessimism/CONTRIBUTING.md

 * Ensure that your code is well-documented and meets the project's coding standards.

-* Provide a reference the issue you worked on and provide a brief description of the changes you made.
+* Provide a reference to the issue you worked on and provide a brief description of the changes you made.

 * Submit your pull request!